dumith-eranga/talks/tdd-why-bother/content.md

 # The wrong reasons to adopt TDD

-## 1. My company needs me to
-- Company insist because they understand the value
-- I don't

-## 2. Resume Driven Development
+## 1. Resume Driven Development
 - makes my resume looks more attractive to potential employers
 - means to an end
 - first sight of difficulty - abandon practice

-## 3. A silver-bullet for technical debt
+## 2. A silver-bullet for technical debt
 - false sense of security
 - TDD can't stop accumilation of hidden technical debt
 - can happen at any stage of TDD
 (https://www.sealights.io/agile-testing/test-driven-development-and-the-dangers-of-hidden-technical-debt/)

-## 4. With TDD, I don’t need to spend time on analysis and on designing the architecture
+## 3. With TDD, I don’t need to spend time on analysis and on designing the architecture
 - recipe for disaster
 - build-up technical debt fast

-...
+## 4. My company needs me to
+- Company insist because they understand the value
+- I don't

+*-- slide --*
 ## The problem with the wrong reasons

 The effect of buying into the wrong reasons is that we do not practice it right.